duplode/duplode.github.io/src/posts/divisible-and-the-monoidal-quartet.md

 https://www.haskellforall.com/2021/10/co-applicative-programming-style.html),
 has sparked discussion on ergonomic ways to make use of [the `Divisible` type class](https://hackage.haskell.org/package/contravariant-1.5.5).
-The conversation pointed to an interesting rabbit hole, and diving into it resulted in these notes, in which I attempt to get a clearer view of picture of the constellation of monoidal functor classes that `Divisible` belongs to.
+The conversation pointed to an interesting rabbit hole, and jumping into it resulted in these notes, in which I attempt to get a clearer view of picture of the constellation of monoidal functor classes that `Divisible` belongs to.
 The gist of it is that "`Divisible` is a